AlibabaCloudDocs/domain/intl.en-US/FAQ/DNS resolution and access issues/How do I troubleshoot the failures to access a website by using its domain name?.md

 -   Cause 1: The domain name has expired and has not been renewed.

-    Solution: Log on to the Alibaba Cloud Domains console by using the Alibaba Cloud account to which the domain name belongs, and renew the domain name.
+    Solution: Log on to the Domains console by using the Alibaba Cloud account to which the domain name belongs, and renew the domain name.
 For more information, see [Renew a domain name](/intl.en-US/Domain name management/Renew domain names/Renew a domain name.md).

--   Cause 2: The domain name has been renewed after it expired, but the on-premises DNS cache has not been refreshed.
+-   Cause 2: The domain name has been renewed after it expired, but the local DNS cache has not been refreshed.
 As a result, the domain name resolution is not working.

     Solution: Clear the browser cache or use another browser.